Mitra98t/Flavor/flavor_book/src/design_of_the_language.md

-# NovaScript Imagining the First Design
+# Flavor Imagining the First Design

-The aim of this chapter is to produce an overview of the design of NovaScript.
+The aim of this chapter is to produce an overview of the design of Flavor.
 We will **not** dive into the implementation details or choices yet.
-Rather, we will imagine what we want NovaScript to look like.
+Rather, we will imagine what we want Flavor to look like.

 **Disclaimer**

-This chapter is not intended to show the syntax and semantics of NovaScript.
+This chapter is not intended to show the syntax and semantics of Flavor.
 We are just imagining the language proposing ideas and discussing them.

 > [!NOTE]